enketo/enketo-express/README.md

 ![Enketo Logo](public/images/logo.png "Enketo Logo")

 A super light-weight node.js version of Enketo Smart Paper developed for KoBo Toolbox.
-Chock-full of badass rockstar tech.
+Chock-full of [badass rockstar tech](https://www.youtube.com/watch?v=bzkRVzciAZg).

 ### How to install (anywhere)

 * install [Node.js](http://nodejs.org/) 0.10.x (issue with 0.11.x) if you don't have it already (check with `node -v`)
-* install [Grunt Client](http://gruntjs.com) 4.4.x globally with `npm install -g grunt-cli` if you don't have it already (check with `grunt --version`)
+* install [Grunt Client](http://gruntjs.com) 4.4.x globally with `(sudo) npm install -g grunt-cli` if you don't have it already (check with `grunt --version`)
 * install [Redis](http://redis.io/topics/quickstart)
 * install libxslt and libxml2 with `(sudo) apt-get install libxml2-dev libxslt1-dev`
 * clone this repository